BryanHogan/bryanhogan-blog-content/blog/south-korea-travel-guide.md

 They are all great and well worth visiting, with the exception of Myeong-dong maybe.
 You also (probably) can't go wrong with getting an accommodation in any of these areas, but more on that later below.

-Some favourites of mine, in no particular order:
+Some favourites of mine in no particular order:

 **Hongdae.** (홍대)
 A more modern area of Seoul.
 Known for its modern feel and vibrant nightlife.
 But also by day it's great with many restaurants, cafes, clothing shops and more.
 I can highly recommend walking along the Red Road (Eoulmadang-ro), either start at Sogang Univ.
 Station or start on the other side in the Mapo Saebit Culture Forest near Hapjeong station.